jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 :    If this has a true value, the bibliography will be left off.
      Otherwise a bibliography will be added to the end of the document.

-`ref-section-title`
+`reference-section-title`
 :    If this has a value, a section header with this title will be
      added before the bibliography.
 Otherwise, the bibliography will simply be added to the end of the document.
-If `ref-section-title` is not specified and the document ends with a section header, this final header will be treated as the bibliography header.
+If `reference-section-title` is not specified and the document ends with a section header, this final header will be treated as the bibliography header.